 The Audit Committee is responsible for establishing the internal audit function and ensuring it has the necessary resources and access to information to enable it to fulfil its mandate.
 The Committee meets at least four times a year at appropriate intervals in the financial reporting and audit cycle and otherwise as required.
 Following each meeting, the Committee reports to the Board on any significant issues in relation to the financial statements, its assessment of the effectiveness of the external audit and any other issues as requested by the Board.
-The Committee chairman also maintains a dialogue with key individuals involved in the Group's governance, including the Board chairman, the Group CEO, the Group Financial Controller, the Group General Counsel, the COOs, the Group Internal Auditor and the external audit lead partner.
+The Committee is responsible for reviewing the adequacy and effectiveness of CG's internal controls and risk management systems.
+The Committee chairman also maintains a dialogue with key individuals involved in the Group's governance, including the Board Chairman, the Group CEO, the Group Chief Financial Officer, the Group General Counsel, the Group Chief Compliance Officer, the COOs, the Group Internal Auditor and the external audit lead partner.